Chefchaouen — The Blue City of Morocco

 There are no cars inside the walls of the blue part of town, so your taxi will drop you off right outside the city walls.
 Be prepared to drag your luggage to your hotel.
 The taxi driver will offer to carry it for you, but they will also want a huge tip!!

-Where to Take the Best Photos
+Where to Take the Best Photos in Chefchaouen

 Chefchaouen is a photographer’s paradise!